influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withFsGroup(fsGroup)
 ```

-A special supplemental group that applies to all containers in a pod.
-Some volume types allow the Kubelet to change the ownership of that volume to be owned by the pod:

-1. The owning GID will be the FSGroup 2.
+"A special supplemental group that applies to all containers in a pod.
+Some volume types allow the Kubelet to change the ownership of that volume to be owned by the pod:\n\n1.
+The owning GID will be the FSGroup 2.
 The setgid bit is set (new files created in the volume will be owned by FSGroup) 3.
-The permission bits are OR'd with rw-rw----

-If unset, the Kubelet will not modify the ownership and permissions of any volume.
+The permission bits are OR'd with rw-rw----\n\nIf unset, the Kubelet will not modify the ownership and permissions of any volume."

 ### fn spec.template.securityContext.withRunAsGroup